rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-resize-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

-Resize the specified server.

 This operation converts an existing Standard server to a different flavor, which scales the server up or down.

 The original server is saved for a period of time to allow roll back if a problem occurs.
 You should test and explicitly confirm all resizes.
 When you do so, the original server is removed.
 All resizes are automatically confirmed after 24 hours if you do not explicitly confirm or revert the resize.

 .. note::
    This operation is not available for OnMetal servers.